 Unlock iPhone by Carrier

 Many carriers are willing to unlock your iPhone if you’ve completed the stipulated contract period, or paid the early termination fee (ETF).

 The carrier unlock method is the best out of all options, as it is permanent, persists even after restores, completely official, and doesn’t require a jailbreak or any other hacks.
 It also works with all iPhone models and all iOS versions.

-If you learn that you’re not eligible for an official carrier unlock, you can opt for an IMEI unlock.
-Although this method isn’t “official”, it works just like the official carrier unlock: It’s permanent, works with all models and OS versions, persists even after a restore, and doesn’t require you a jailbreak or any other hacks.
+If you learn that you’re not eligible for an official carrier unlock or your iPhone is locked with another carrier not mentioned above, then you can opt for an IMEI unlock.
+It works just like the official carrier unlock, which means it’s permanent, works with all models and OS versions, persists even after a restore, and doesn’t require you a jailbreak or any other hacks.

-Ultrasn0w is a much older unlocking method, which isn’t very relevant right now for for multiple reasons.
+Ultrasn0w is a much older unlocking method, which isn’t very relevant right now for multiple reasons.